NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

-# Bad news are good news!?
+# Bad news are good news!? - Quantitative Text Analysis of German News Headlines

 In this project I analyse German news headlines.....